 SECTION 8: CITY REGULATIONS

 What Are Your City's Regulations?
 The regulations above only pertain to the unincorporated area of Johnson County, Kansas.
-If you live within a City of Johnson County contact your city to learn more about your city's regulations.
+If you live within a City of Johnson County, contact your city to learn more about their regulations.